-J53 The Kansas State University Federal Credit Union is a nonprofit organization chartered by the National Credit Union Administration.
+J53 The K-State Federal Credit Union is a nonprofit organization chartered by the National Credit Union Administration.
 All full-time faculty and unclassified professionals, graduate assistants working four-tenths or more time, and classified employees of the university are eligible for membership.

 Child Care Cooperative

-J54 The Kansas State university Child Care Cooperative is a nonprofit corporation organized as a cooperative to provide child care on campus.
+J54 The K-State Child Care Cooperative is a nonprofit corporation organized as a cooperative to provide child care on campus.
 It is administered by the university through the Department of Housing.
 Members are eligible to enroll children in the child care programs of the cooperative, to elect the board of directors, and to participate in determining the policies of the organization.

 Child care programs of the cooperative are located in L Building, Jardine Terrace, and are staffed by professionals in early childhood and elementary education.
 Programs include services for infants, toddlers, preschoolers, and school age children on a full and part-time basis.
 Additional information may be obtained from the director, L Building, Jardine Terrace.